 The advantage to buying a beverage package is, knowing that all of your guests will receive unlimited alcohol within a fixed time frame and for a fixed price.
 This can be a good motivator to get your guests there on time.
 It is also a good way to stop guests from taking advantage of a free bar tab.
 Packages usually consist of beer, wine, champagne, juice and soft drinks.
 The quality of the wines and beer will vary depending on the type of package you choose.
 The deluxe or premium packages will sometimes offer basic spirits as well.
 It’s always good to look at a variety of drink packages to compare their value.
 Packages are usually offered for 2, 3 and 4 hours and prices will vary per person for additional hours of consumption.

 Beverage packages can also be a good choice if you only want the function to run for a limited time.
 Packages generally suit corporate functions as these are usually for business purposes and excessive drinking is not encouraged.
-It also allows organizers to stay within a set budget and have some control over what’s being served to guests.
+It also allows organisers to stay within a set budget and have some control over what’s being served to guests.

 Disadvantages of a beverage package:

 The disadvantages of buying a beverage package are that you must pay a set amount of money per guest when booking the function.
 Venues usually request a confirmation of numbers two weeks prior to an event and have a minimum requirement of guests.
 If guests don’t show up on the night, you are still obligated to pay the venue for those guests.
 This means that you may end up paying for drinks that were never consumed.
-This can be costly if you’re organizing large birthday events and I would recommend letting guests know that once they have RSVP’d, they have been paid for.
+This can be costly if you’re organising large birthday events and I would recommend letting guests know that once they have RSVP’d, they have been paid for.

 The other disadvantage of buying a beverage package is that guests are restricted by what they can drink therefore they may not like the alcohol on offer.
 This can be a problem for non -beer or wine drinker’s as most starter packages don’t include spirits or premixed drinks.